barumau/pandunia/engli/pandunia-engli.md

 kushu - lie (lie down)
 Kuwaitia - Kuwait
 ####L - L
+le - he or she or it
+lole - they
 labe - lip
 lada - load (to charge)
 lage - lake